Gothic II: Prologue

-After the barrier around the prison colony was destroyed, ore supplies for the kingdom have stopped.
-The king decides to send Lord Hagen with 100 paladins to the island to secure ore.
-On Khorinis, prisoners that escaped the camp raided the country and seeing as the militia was unable to protect them; some farmers formed an alliance with the refugees and no longer paid allegiance to the king.
-Evil did not disappear with the Sleeper being banned as with his last cry the Sleeper summoned the most evil creatures.
-Xardas felt this and rescued the Nameless Hero from under the ruins of the Sleeper's temple, where he has laid for weeks, becoming weak.
+After the magical barrier around the prison colony is destroyed, ore shipments from the island to the Kingdom cease.
+To secure new supplies of magic ore, the king sends Lord Hagen with a detachment of one hundred paladins to Khorinis.
+In the meantime, former prisoners who escaped the colony raid the countryside, and, as the local militia proves unable to protect the population, some farmers form an alliance with the refugees and refuse to acknowledge the king’s authority.

+The banishment of the Sleeper does not end the threat: with its last cry the demonic being summons powerful creatures of darkness.
+Sensing this, the necromancer Xardas rescues the Nameless Hero from beneath the ruins of the Sleeper’s temple, where he has lain for weeks and grown weak.

 Plot

 The Nameless Hero is instructed by Xardas on the new danger, an army of evil that has gathered in the mine valley, led by dragons.
 Xardas sends the Hero to Lord Hagen, leader of the paladins, to retrieve the Eye of Innos, an artifact which makes it possible to speak with the dragons and learn more about their motivation.

 The Nameless Hero starts to the City of Khorinis and after he found a way to enter the city, he learns he has to join one of the factions – the militia, the fire mages or the mercenaries – to be permitted entrance to Lord Hagen.
 When finally meeting the head of the paladins, the Nameless Hero is first sent into the mine valley, which is now overrun by Orcs, to bring back evidence of the dragons.
 In the castle, the former old camp, Garond heads the mission of the paladins.
 He also knows about the dragons, since the castle has already been attacked by them, but is only willing to write a notice on it for Lord Hagen, after the Nameless Hero has gathered information on the status in the mines.

 By the time the Hero exits the valley with the note about the dragons, the evil forces have become aware of his quest.
 Seekers are spread throughout the isle, with the goal to kill him.